My Quiet Kitchen

 Taquitos photo with text to save on Pinterest.

-These vegan taquitos are filled with the meatiest homemade vegan taco meat, refried beans, spinach, and vegan cheese, then baked until crisp.
-Whether you think of these as flautas or entree-size taquitos, they're impossibly delicious!
-Serve with guacamole or vegan sour cream, salsa, and lime, and watch them disappear.
-Oil-free option.
+These vegan taquitos are filled with the most delicious vegan taco meat, refried beans, spinach, and vegan cheese, then baked until crisp.
+Whether you think of these as flautas or entree-sized taquitos, they're impossibly delicious!
+Serve with guacamole or vegan sour cream, salsa, and lime, and watch them disappear!

 a taquito cut in half showing vegan taco meat inside.